Ruth 3 – Ruth Makes an Appeal

 ii.
 From God’s perspective, there is much in the “dating game” that works against forming healthy, lasting relationships.
 For many people, dating means the continual making and breaking of casual romantic relationships – patterns that teach us more how to end relationships than how to make them last.

 iii.
-Additionally, “dating” is usually a relatively superficial way to get to know someone.
+Additionally, dating can be a relatively superficial way to get to know someone.
 Each person in a dating relationship tends to put on a mask for the other.
 For example, many women have been deceived into thinking a man is a good, nice man because he is nice to them in a dating relationship.
-Of course he is!
+Of course, he is!
 Often, he’s nice because he wants something in that dating relationship.
 A better gauge to measure the man or the woman is to see how they act towards others in a group setting – because sooner or later, that is how they are going to treat you.

 iv.
-So over the period of the harvests, Ruth and Boaz got to know each other pretty well – by seeing what kind of people the other was around a larger group, not by dating in the way it is traditionally thought of today.
+So over the period of the harvests, Ruth and Boaz got to know each other pretty well – by seeing what kind of people the other was around a larger group.

 b.
 Shall I not seek security for you: Naomi knew that Ruth could best be taken care of if she was married, so she suggested that she appeal to Boaz for marriage.

 i.
 The Hebrew word for security in verse one is the same word for rest in Ruth 1:9, where Naomi hoped that her daughters-in-law would find rest and security in the home of a new husband.
 This Hebrew word (manowach) speaks of what a home should be – a place of rest and security.